Presented by Hye-Chung Kum, PhD, associate professor of health policy and management at Texas A&M University

-The power of using existing patient digital data to answer important health questions, including drug safety and effectiveness, cannot be underestimated.
+The power of using patients’ digital data to answer important health questions, including drug safety and effectiveness, cannot be underestimated.
 In order to get valid information, it is important to use the full population of data rather than self-selected individuals or populations.
-At the same time, it would be impossible to obtain informed consent from each individual to use their health data that’s already been collected for the purpose of conducting research.
+But at the same time, it would be impossible to obtain informed consent from each individual to use health data that’s already been collected for the purpose of conducting research.
 Therefore, we need to develop methods to optimize privacy protection (in other words, guarantee that no researcher would know a patient’s health status when using his or her data for research), and to inform and communicate with patients any potential risk of privacy violation.

-Dr. Hye-Chung Kum, was joined by CreakyJoints’ patients and staff for a one-hour webinar to discuss this important topic.
-Building transparency and trust in data-intensive biomedical research is important for the ArthritisPower and CreakyJoints patient community.
-Patient Health Data and Record Linkage helps us better understand the issues and methods used to preserve the privacy of patient data when linking records from various sources to use for health research.
+In this webinar, Dr. Hye-Chung Kum discusses such issues as building transparency and trust in data-intensive biomedical research, which is important for the ArthritisPower and CreakyJoints patient community.
+This webinar can help us better understand the issues and methods used to preserve the privacy of patient data when linking records from various sources to use for health research.

-- One cannot assume unlimited privacy in the real world.
-Just as the financial sector has succeeded in providing protection through the use of secure computer software, the building of a safe environment, and increased governance and monitoring of how data are collected and used, healthcare data libraries can take a similar approach to ensure effective safeguards are in place.
+Just as the financial sector has succeeded in providing protection through the use of secure computer software, the building of a safe environment, and increased governance and monitoring of how data are collected and used, health care data libraries can take a similar approach to ensure effective safeguards are in place.